loomio/loomio-docs/en/src/user_manual/getting_started/decisions/index.md

 **[Consent process](https://help.loomio.com/en/guides/consent_process/index.html)** - Seek consent on a decision you need to make, where there are no meaningful objections to your proposal, so you can make a fast decision that is 'safe to try' now.

-**[Collaborative decision process](https://help.loomio.com/en/user_manual/polls/decisions/index.html)** - A simple process to introduce and discuss the decision to be made, listen and sense how people think about it, propose and decide.
+**[Simple decision process](https://help.loomio.com/en/user_manual/polls/decisions/index.html)** - A simple process to introduce and discuss the decision to be made, listen and sense how people think about it, propose and decide.
 Start here if you are new to collaborative decision making.

 ## Examples of decision making practices